Marvel Homes

 What makes a home genuinely sustainable?

 A genuinely sustainable home has three qualities: it uses very little energy, it stays healthy to live in over its full lifespan, and it is built to last.
 Many homes tick one of these boxes.
 Passive house ticks all three.
 The PHI standard requires continuous insulation, double-glazed windows, airtight construction tested by a blower door test, and a heat recovery ventilation system that supplies fresh filtered air around the clock.
-The result is a home that needs far less heating and cooling than a standard build, has no mould or condensation, and costs a fraction of a standard home to run.
+The result is a home that needs far less heating and cooling than a standard build, has no condensation or mould problems, and costs a fraction of a standard home to run.

 Is passive house the same as sustainable?